Germany players cover mouths at World Cup in FIFA protest | KRDO

 AP Sports Writer

-DOHA, Qatar (AP) — Germany’s players covered their mouths for their team photo before their opening World Cup match to protest against FIFA for its clampdown on seven teams’ plans to wear armbands that were seen as a rebuke to host nation Qatar’s human rights record.
+DOHA, Qatar (AP) — Germany’s players covered their mouths for the team photo before their opening World Cup match on Wednesday to protest against FIFA following the governing body’s clampdown on the “One Love” armband.

-The Germany team lined up in the traditional formation before Wednesday’s game against Japan and each of the 11 players covered their mouth with their right hand.
+The Germany team lined up in the traditional formation before its game against Japan and all 11 players covered their mouths with their right hands in a coordinated gesture.

-“It was a sign from the team, from us, that FIFA is muzzling us,” Germany coach Hansi Flick said after his team’s 2-1 loss to Japan.
+“It was a sign from the team, from us, that FIFA is muzzling us,” Germany coach Hansi Flick said after the match, which his team lost 2-1.

-The gesture was a response to FIFA’s warning to the seven European federations, including Germany’s, that players would be penalized if they wore colorful “One Love” armbands as a symbol for inclusion and diversity.
-Germany captain Manuel Neuer and the other six team captains had planned to wear the armbands for their opening games at the World Cup.
+The gesture was a response to FIFA’s effective nixing of seven European teams’ plans to wear armbands that were seen as a rebuke to host nation Qatar and its human rights record.

+Team captains, including Germany captain Manuel Neuer, had planned to wear the armband with the heart-shaped, multicolored logo, a symbol for inclusion and diversity.
+But the seven federations backed down after FIFA made it clear they would face consequences if they did not.

+Against Japan, Neuer wore an armband with the FIFA-approved “No Discrimination” slogan, though it was hard to see under the sleeve of his jersey.
+Neuer said it was too loose and that it kept slipping.

-German soccer federation DFB tweeted a statement on its position during Wednesday’s game.
+The German soccer federation posted a statement on Twitter during Wednesday’s game stating its position.

 “With our captain’s armband, we wanted to send a signal for values that we live in the national team: diversity and mutual respect.
 Being loud together with other nations.